 If you’re planning on going to college this fall, you know how expensive college is.
 According to The College Board, four years at an in-state public university would cost you $40,920.
 Opt for a private school, and that number more than triples.

-Ascent student loans is a national private loan company that offers non-cosigned and cosigned loans for undergrad and grad students.
-Their non-cosigned option for juniors, seniors and grad students considers more than just your credit score when evaluating your application; it also looks at your school, program, the cost of attendance at your university, and your creditworthiness, so you may be more likely to qualify for a loan than with other lenders.
+Their Non-Cosigned Future Income-Based Loan option for juniors, seniors and grad students considers more than just your credit score when evaluating your application; it also looks at your school, program, the cost of attendance at your university, and your creditworthiness, so you may be more likely to qualify for a loan than with other lenders.

 When it comes to private student loans, it’s important to know that interest rates can vary from lender to lender.
 Ascent offers both variable and fixed interest rates.
 Variable interest rate loans fluctuate over time, while fixed rate loans stay the same for the length of the loan.